CMemeletzoglou/Look-and-Say/README.md

 # Look-and-Say
-A simple program that generates numbers of the Look-and-Say sequence by John Conway
+A simple program that generates numbers of John Conway'sLook-and-Say sequence.